Affirmative action: Ghana

 The Parliament of Ghana passed the Affirmative Action Bill on July 30, 2024.
 The bill aims to increase the number of women in politics, with a target of 30% by 2026, 35% by 2028 and 50% by 2030.
 The 2024 Ghanaian general election in December was the first with affirmative action legislation in place.
 In the election campaign, both the ruling New Patriotic Party and the main opposition party NDC voiced their commitment to the targets, in an effort to appeal to women voters.
 After the election, the number of women remained the same as after the 2020 election (15%).
 In his inaugural speech on 7 January 2025, the newly elected President John Mahama said the NDC was committed to "breaking the glass ceiling" for women in politics.

 Asia

 China

-There is affirmative action in education for minority nationalities in China, this may equate to lowering minimum requirements for the National University Entrance Examination, which is a mandatory exam for all students to enter university.
+There is affirmative action in education for minority nationalities in China, this may equate to lowering minimum requirements for the National University Entrance Examination, which is mandatory for all students to enter university.
 Liangshaoyikuan refers a policy in China on affirmative action in criminal justice.